 If you have followed all your state's laws correctly, inform your tenant of such.
 The tenant may give up trying to recover the security deposit.

-3. Provide Evidence to Back Up Your Claim
+Provide Evidence to Back up Your Claim

 Any evidence you have that can support the reason you have made deductions from the tenant's deposit will help strengthen your case.
 If you are claiming the tenant damaged your apartment, do you have pictures to back up your claim?
-Do you have pictures documenting the apartment before the tenant moved in and then after they moved out?
+Do you have pictures or condition-checklist documenting the apartment before the tenant moved in and then after they moved out?
 Do you have estimates for the cost of a repair or for a replacement part?